mosmn/Notes/sections/db/mongodb/intro.md

   - **Atlas App Services**: Includes a data API for reading and writing data in Atlas via standard HTTPS requests, GraphQL API, functions, and triggers to enable event-driven application architectures.

 - MongoDB Atlas is designed to empower innovators by leveraging the power of software and data to create, transform, and disrupt industries.
 It offers a wide range of tools and services to support this mission.

+# MongoDB Atlas Setup and Data Exploration

+In this video, we'll walk through setting up a MongoDB Atlas account, deploying an Atlas cluster, and using the Data Explorer to load and view sample data.

+## Account Setup

+1. **Sign Up**: To get started, go to the MongoDB homepage and click the "Try Free" button in the upper right-hand corner.
+Fill out the signup form to create a new Atlas account.
+Alternatively, you can use the "Sign up with Google" option if you have a Gmail account.

+2. **Atlas Dashboard**: After signing in, you'll be directed to your Atlas dashboard.
+Your first organization will be active in the upper left-hand corner.
+Organizations are used to group users and teams and grant them access to projects.

+3. **Projects**: Projects are used to define and organize resources like database clusters.
+You can create separate projects for development, testing, and production environments.

+## Deploying an Atlas Database

+1. **Create Database**: Click on "Build a database" in the middle of the screen to create your first Atlas database.

+2. **Deployment Selection**: Choose your deployment type.
+For this example, we're creating a free tier cluster.
+Click "Create" to proceed.

+3. **Configuration Settings**:
+   - **Cloud Provider and Region**: Select your cloud provider (e.g., AWS) and region (e.g., US East) based on your preferences and location.
+   - **Cluster**: Choose your cluster type (e.g., M0 for free tier, or upgrade to paid tiers like M2, M5, or M10).
+Note that backup settings are available for M2 and above clusters.
+   - **Cluster Name**: You can customize the cluster name or leave the default (e.g., "cluster 0").

+4. **Create Cluster**: Click "Create cluster" to create your Atlas instance.

+## Security Configuration

+1. **Administrative User**: In the security quickstart page, create an administrative user by specifying a username and password.

+2. **IP Address Access**: MongoDB Atlas blocks access from all IP addresses by default.
+To work with MongoDB from your local machine, click "Add my current IP address" to add your IP address to the access list.
+You can also add other IP addresses if needed.

+3. Click "Finish" and "Close" after configuring security settings.

+## Loading Sample Data

+1. **Go to Databases**: Click "Go to databases" to access the database deployment screen.

+2. **Loading Sample Data**: Since the database is empty, click the ellipsis (...) next to "Browse collections" and select "Load sample data set."

+3. **Data Loading**: Click "Load sample data set" again to initiate the process.
+This may take a few minutes.

+4. **Data Explorer**: Once the sample data is successfully loaded, click "Browse collections" to open the Atlas Data Explorer, where you can view, filter, and modify your data.

+## Data Exploration

+- In the Data Explorer, you can navigate through databases and collections on the left-hand menu.
+- Clicking on a collection's name allows you to view the documents within that collection.
+- Use the filter bar to specify queries and filter documents based on specific criteria.
+- Click "Apply" to filter the data accordingly.

+Now, you are equipped to work with the Data Explorer in MongoDB Atlas, allowing you to manage and explore your data efficiently.

+**Recap**:
+- Set up an Atlas account and deployed an Atlas cluster.
+- Created a database user and added your IP address to the access list.
+- Used the Data Explorer to load and view sample data.
+- Learned how to filter and interact with collections and databases in the Data Explorer.